pyomeca/ezc3d/README.md

 EZC3D addresses these issues.
 It offers a comprehensive and light API to read and write C3D files.
 The source code is written in C++ allowing to be compiled and used by higher level langages thanks to SWIG (http://www.swig.org/).
 Still, proper interface are written on top of the SWIG binder in order to facilitate the experience of the coders in their respective langages.

-Without further ado, let's begin C3Ding!
+So, without further ado, let's begin C3Ding!

 # How to install
 There are two main ways to install EZC3D on your computer: installing the binaries from Anaconda (easiest) or compiling the source code yourself (more versatile and up to date).